kinode-dao/awesome-kinode/README.md

 ### Apps

 * [Barter](https://github.com/bitful-pannul/auctioneer/), allows you to trade your NFTs through a telegram LLM chatbot, end to end.
+* [Work in Progress - Filter](https://github.com/jaxs-ribs/filter), chrome extension using NN to filter out web content of your choice by semantic meaning.

 ### Packages